John Norton-Griffiths: Engineer and MP

 Detail for a contract to the develop the docks at Saint John, New Brunswick, in 1913.
 Norton-Griffiths pictured centre.

 Norton-Griffiths was awarded contracts to carry out major engineering projects in Africa and South America.
 These included work on the first 197 km of the Benguela Railway in Angola between 1903 and 1908.

 He was elected to Parliament in 1910 and was until 1918 the Conservative Party's MP for Wednesbury in Staffordshire.
 From 1918 until 1924 he was the Conservative MP for Wandsworth Central in London.

 First World War

 In 1914 at the start of the First World War, Norton-Griffiths raised the 2nd King Edward's Horse at his own expense and was commissioned major in the regiment.

 Using the experience from a successful engineering career, Norton-Griffiths built many fortifications for the Entente on the Western Front.
-An enigmatic figure, Norton-Griffiths took to touring the trenches in a battered Rolls-Royce loaded with crates of fine wines.
+During this time Norton-Griffiths took to touring the trenches in a battered Rolls-Royce loaded with crates of fine wines.